Is Starlink Worth It? Pros, Cons, and Hidden Tradeoffs

 Hardware Investment and Installation Expenses

-The included base is designed for ground level or a flat surface, so many users find themselves purchasing roof mounts, pivot mounts, or pole adapters to clear obstructions.
-Furthermore, the standard router does not include an ethernet port, forcing users who want a wired connection to buy a separate adapter.
+While the system is designed for self-installation, additional costs frequently creep in.
+The included base is designed for flat surfaces, so many users find themselves purchasing roof mounts, pivot mounts, or pole adapters to clear tree lines.

 If you are not comfortable drilling holes in your siding or climbing onto your roof, hiring a professional installer adds another layer of expense to the initial setup.